Parkman328/aws_immersion/content/redshift-config-task.md

 permalink: /replicate/tutorial/db-config-task.php
 ---

-Now that we have configured our MySQL source and Postgres target endpoints, we need to tie them together in what we call a Replicate **task**.
+Now that we have configured our MySQL source and Redshift target endpoints, we need to tie them together in what we call a Replicate **task**.
 In short, a task defines the following:

 * A source endpoint